Performo Toy Company: Mickey Mouse vs. Micky Mouse debate

 Further, in 1932 the sales of Mickey Mouse toy paraphernalia out-grossed the revenues for the films themselves, the first time that happened in the experience of Hollywood.
 At nearly the same time, Performo came onto hard times despite its rapid growth and filed for bankruptcy in 1933.
-The PBS historian concludes it became a victim of the depression like many other toy companies and other luxury goods producers while the movie tie-in enabled Disney's nascent toys and novelties business to weather the hard times of the Great Depression.
+The PBS historian concludes it became a victim of the depression like multiple other toy companies and other luxury goods producers while the movie tie-in enabled Disney's nascent toys and novelties business to weather the hard times of the Great Depression.

 The Simpsons episode "The Day the Violence Died" bears a remarkable similar story line to the Grove–Disney debate.

 Bankruptcy

 In the July 15, 1933 edition of the Press and Journal, the Performo Toy Company announced they were filing for bankruptcy.
 It is believed that the Great Depression forced them to padlock their doors.